 In short, misdemeanor convictions may lead to a 6-month prison sentence and a fine up to $2,500 and probation while more serious felony charges can result in significant fines and longer prison sentences.
 Under Arizona law, however, there are alternatives to prison sentences such as probation for the personal use and possession of drugs.
 In addition, a diversionary treatment program known as the Treatment Assessment Screening Center (TASC) offers treatment to first time offenders in lieu of stiffer penalties.
 John W. Blischak has extensive knowledge of these sentencing alternatives and works to help clients avoid jail time.

-Experienced Drug Crimes Attorney in Arizona
+Experienced Drug Crimes Attorney in Phoenix, AZ